wayward710/pchub/README.md

 Note: We do have mobile products.
 How would users view/access mobile products?

-List of all of Systers Peace Corps projects can be found here >> http://systers.github.io/
+List of all of Systers Peace Corps projects can be found here >> [Systers GitHub page](http://systers.github.io/)

 The Peace Corps Hub should include at the highest level access to the following.
 1. Mobile App Control Center